 A guide to what you need to know when assessing and purchasing safe storage and charging systems for lithium-ion batteries.
-We cover why you need special, safe storage for lithium-ion batteries; what can cause lithium-ion battery fires; what you can do to protect your staff and business if you handle, charge and store lithium-ion batteries; and safer solutions for your storage and charging needs with lithium-ion batteries.
+We cover why you need unique, secure storage for lithium-ion batteries; what can cause lithium-ion battery fires; what you can do to protect your staff and business if you handle, charge and store lithium-ion batteries; and safer solutions for your storage and charging needs with lithium-ion batteries.

 Why do I need special storage for lithium-ion batteries?

 Lithium-based batteries offer high performance with a compact design.
 Their use has dramatically increased in the home, commercial and industrial settings.
 They are quickly becoming an integral part of storing and using energy.
 Their use ranges from mobile phones to tools to vehicles.

 Alongside the many advantages of using lithium batteries, there are safety risks.
 Lithium-ion batteries pose a greater risk of fire and bursting.